Before You Come...

 Who We Are

-People ask us "How do you do it?"
-The answer is simple: God gives the dirt, rain, and sunshine, we plant, tend and harvest those delicious berries!
+We live by the motto: God gives the dirt, rain, and sunshine, we plant, tend and harvest the delicious berries!

-People ask us "How do you do it?"
-The answer is simple: God gives the dirt, rain, and sunshine, we plant, tend and harvest those delicious berries!
+We live by the motto: God gives the dirt, rain, and sunshine, we plant, tend and harvest the delicious berries!

 Our Varieties